Kalan-Lab/zol/README.md

 setup_annotation_dbs.py
 ```

+Docker and bioconda installation options are currently in development.

 ### Test case:

 Following installation, you can run a provided test case focused on a subset of Enterococcal polysaccharide antigen instances in *E. faecalis* and *E. faecium* as such: